SDG 12 - Strategic Initiatives

 Ethical Sourcing Policy

-Western has a policy on ethical sourcing of food and supplies.
-Every dollar spent has social, environmental, and ethical impacts—both positive and negative.
+Western has a policy framework that supports ethical sourcing of food, supplies, and services.
+The university recognizes that every dollar spent has social, environmental, and ethical impacts, both positive and negative.
 Western is committed to creating positive change through purposeful and proactive spending and supplier relations.

 - Sustainable Procurement Strategy: Prioritizes carbon reduction, waste reduction, local economic development, certified diverse suppliers, community investment, relations with Indigenous communities, responsible supply chain management, reduced risk of child labour, human trafficking, and labour exploitation.